 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your sensitive information and how we will deal with it.
 For the purposes of the Data Protection Act and the GDPR, sensitive information includes what is defined as your ‘personal data’.

 More formally, we are Messy Monkeys LLP.
 We are a Limited liability partnership registered in England and Wales with Company number OC385800 and our registered office is at 75 Wansbeck Ave, Cullercoats, North Tyneside, NE30 3DJ.

 Messy Monkeys also refers to our franchisees who license our brand and software.

-We are registered with the Information Commissioner’s Office under registration number – ZA268033
+We are registered with the UK Information Commissioner’s Office under registration number – ZA268033

-All our franchisees are registered with the ICO – for details of their registration numbers please contact Messy Monkeys LLP via email at email@example.com.
+All our UK franchisees are registered with the ICO – for details of their registration numbers please contact Messy Monkeys LLP via email at email@example.com.
 Oversees franchisees will follow local guidelines and your should contact the, directly if you want further information.